 Oxford is a very small village located in the state of New York.
 With a population of 1,411 people and two constituent neighborhoods, Oxford is the 654th largest community in New York.
-Oxford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Oxford has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Oxford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Oxford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oxford are a mix of both white- and blue-collar jobs.
 Overall, Oxford is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Oxford who work in office and administrative support (19.20%), management occupations (9.53%), and teaching (9.25%).
+There are especially a lot of people living in Oxford who work in office and administrative support (20.37%), management occupations (9.02%), and food service (7.35%).

 The people who call Oxford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oxford residents report their race to be White.
-Important ancestries of people in Oxford include Irish, English, Italian, and Dutch.
+The greatest number of Oxford residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Oxford include English, Irish, Dutch, and Italian.